Last updated on March 9th, 2022

 The legendary Mont Saint Michel, right on the border of Brittany & Normandy in France, was for years on the short list of places I wanted to visit.
 The image of a tiny medieval island, fully accessible only at low tide, with a giant pointy monastery at its peak – was more than enough to make us head out on one day visit to Mont Saint Michel.
-On a long weekend in May, Isabelle, myself and her lovely mother Anne-Marie, headed out on a road trip from Paris.
-We first visited the charming seaside walled city of Saint Malo and then, made our dream come true with a day trip visit to Mont Saint Michel.
+In this travel guide to Mont Saint Michel, we’ll explore how to get the most out of your one-day visit.

 The modern story of Mont Saint Michel probably dates back to the year 708, when as legend has it, the Archangel Michael made an appearance and ordered a monastery to be built at the very top of this pointy island.
 For centuries to come, the island would be a strategic stronghold for the Britons and French, not be conquered by even the English during the Hundred Years War.

-As mentioned in the intro, we spent the previous night in beautiful Saint Malo, only an hour’s drive away.
-We looked for accommodation inside Mont Saint Michel but actually, things worked out well as Saint Malo was just perfect.
-At the recommendation of our B&B host, we left Saint Malo by no later than 9 am, to make it to Mont Saint Michel ahead of the weekend crowd, arriving at around 10 am.
+We had spent the previous night in beautiful Saint-Malo, only an hour’s drive away.
+We looked for accommodation inside Mont Saint Michel but actually, things worked out well as Saint-Malo was just perfect.
+At the recommendation of our B&B host, we left Saint-Malo by no later than 9 am, to make it to Mont Saint Michel ahead of the weekend crowd, arriving at around 10 am.

 The foggy drive did not look promising but don’t let this spoil your mood.
 In this part of France, the weather can quickly change, as you’ll soon see.
 We parked the car in the designated parking lot and hopped on the shuttle to the village entrance.
 Yay! we made it!
 I must admit that even in the fog, Mont Saint Michel is still very impressive, just like I imagined it to be.